Benjamin-Loison/MathInFoLy19/README.md

 # MathInFoLy19
-Summer school about mathematics, computer science: "Cryptographie, blockchain et vérification de programmes Du 24 au 31 août (2019) - INSA - Lyon - France"
+Summer school about mathematics, computer science: [Cryptographie, blockchain et vérification de programmes Du 24 au 31 août (2019) - INSA - Lyon - France](https://web.archive.org/web/20210618030150/https://mathinfoly.org/)

 Here is the result of our project at the end of the week.
 We worked on the Picross game.